 -The tour covers about 2.5 miles on foot.
 Not all areas will be ADA-accessible.

--Appropriate for adults and families with children ages 12 and up.
+-The event is appropriate for adults and families with children ages 12 and up.
 Minors must be registered and accompanied by an adult.

--Please wear comfortable shoes.
+-Please wear comfortable walking shoes.

 -Please dress for weather conditions.